 e.
 Other Drinks

-Having apple cider vinegar or clove oil (2-5 drops) in a beverage, such as water or tea before during or after meals may also help in relieving gastric trouble.
+Having apple cider vinegar or clove oil (2-5 drops) in a beverage, such as water or tea before, during or after meals may also help in relieving gastric trouble.

-3. Mucilage to Protect the Stomach
+3. Strengthening the Mucilage in the Stomach

 Mucilage is a slimy and slippery substance found in certain plants.
 The mucilaginous substance swells in water and is bland in taste.
 When consumed they form a protective layer over the inflamed lining or sore surface of the stomach that not only protects it from further damage by acid but also aids in its healing.
 Few examples are listed below: